Here are some frequently asked questions that I tend to get about riding motorcycles.

 Do motorcycles have a reverse gear?

 Only the heaviest of touring bikes have a reverse gear, such as the Honda Gold Wing.
-This is one of the reasons why it’s important to be able to put your feet flat on the ground when sitting on a motorcycle; you will be backing it up using your feet.
+This is one of the reasons why it’s important to be able to put your feet flat on the ground when sitting on a motorcycle; you will need to back it up using your feet if you want to avoid getting off and pushing it backward.

 How do you keep a motorcycle from falling over all the time, especially in a turn?